-Gretchen Rush, a four-time Trinity All-American, is in her fourth season as the Tigers head women’s tennis coach.
+Gretchen Rush, a four-time Trinity All-American, is in her sixth season as the Tigers head women’s tennis coach.

-Since her appointment in the fall of 2014, Coach Rush has amassed a record of 43-27 (.614) over the past three seasons.
-The Tigers have advanced each year to the NCAA Division III Playoffs and won three Southern Collegiate Athletic Conference Championships during her tenure at the helm.
+Since her appointment in the fall of 2014, Coach Rush has amassed a record of 69-45 (.605) over the past five seasons.
+The Tigers have advanced each year to the NCAA Division III Playoffs and won five Southern Collegiate Athletic Conference (SCAC) Championships during her tenure.

-Coach Rush was inducted into the ITA Women’s Collegiate Tennis Hall of Fame in November 2016.
+Coach Rush was elected the 2018 Wilson ITA Division III West Region Coach of the Year.
+She was inducted into the ITA Women’s Collegiate Tennis Hall of Fame in November 2016.
 The ceremony was held at the College of William & Mary in Williamsburg, Virginia.
-She became a member of the Trinity University Athletic Hall of Fame in 2001.
+Coach Rush became a member of the Trinity University Athletic Hall of Fame in 2001.

 Coach Rush was presented a number of high awards during her collegiate career.
 She was named the College Women’s Player of the Year in 1984 and 1985, and the ITA Senior Women’s Player of the Year in 1986.
 That same year, Coach Rush garnered the Broderick Award as the top women’s collegiate player.
 She was also the recipient of the 1985 Arthur Ashe Award for Sportsmanship.